bbaikie/SolarSENSE/README.md

 12. Change the item directly below the Method column label to "trust" for the first three rows in the table at the bottom of the file.
 13. `$ sudo service postgresql restart`
 14. Navigate to the folder containing the manage.py file.
 It should be inside the SolarSENSE project folder under Website.
+15. run `$ python3 manage.py makemigrations SolarSENSE`
-15. run `$ python3 manage.py migrate` which should write some data to the database.
+16. run `$ python3 manage.py migrate` which should write some data to the database.

 ### Setting up Nginx
 1. Navigate to the config directory inside the the root of your SolarSENSE repo